jrisi256/obsidian/joe_shack_home/Academic Papers/lauve-moonRacismHandsAngry2023.md

 ---
-type: [Article]
+type:
+  - Article
+author:
+  - Tim A. Lauve-Moon
-author: [Tim A. Lauve-Moon, Jerry Z. Park]
+  - Jerry Z. Park
+journal:
-journal: [Journal for the Scientific Study of Religion]
+  - Journal for the Scientific Study of Religion
-date: 2023
+year: 2023
 ---

 * **Creation date**: `= this.file.ctime`